Frequently Asked Questions

 When will you add more priority occupations?

-The West Kootenay RCIP Steering Committee reviews the region’s priority sectors and occupations quarterly.
+The West Kootenay RCIP Steering Committee reviews the region’s priority sectors and occupations once midway through the year.
 Occupations may be added, removed, or updated annually based on:

 When will you change the priority sectors?